 Tasks of an SEO Expert

-- Check the quality and amount of linking from other websites back to their client.
+Check the quality and amount of links from other websites back to their client.

 Choosing an SEO Expert – the Do’s and Don’ts of an SEO Job Description